skypjack/entt/docs/md/reference.md

 alternative solutions with their pros and cons.

-If you know of other similar projects out there, feel free to open an issue or a PR and I'll be glad to add them to this page.<br/>
+If you know of other similar projects out there, feel free to open an issue or a PR, and I'll be glad to add them to this page.<br/>
 I hope the following lists can grow much more in the future.

 # Similar projects